A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 \subsection{Particle clustering}

+As shown in the previous section, the motion of the individual spheres decouples from the small-scale turbulent structures for high mass loadings and density ratios.
+To understand the impact of the inertia of the suspension on the collective motion of the spheres, we proceed by investigating the formation of particle clusters.

-We examine the effect of particle inertia on cluster formation in this section.
-Particle clustering is quantified using a Voronoi tessellation, in which the computational domain is partitioned into $N$ polyhedra -- one associated with each particle -- referred to as Voronoi volumes.
+Clustering is quantified using a Voronoi tessellation, in which the computational domain is partitioned into $N$ polyhedra -- one associated with each particle -- referred to as Voronoi volumes.
 The Voronoi volume of a particle consists of all points in space that are closer to that particle than to any other.
 As a result, smaller Voronoi volumes are found in regions of high particle concentration, whereas larger volumes indicate dilute regions.
 The Voronoi volume associated with a given particle evolves in time according to its position $X_i$ relative to its neighbours \citep{Monchaux_Bourgoin_Cartellier_2010}, and therefore provides a reliable local measure of the particle concentration \citep{Fiabane_Zimmermann_Volk_Pinton_Bourgoin_2012}.
 Owing to its locality in both space and time, the Voronoi tessellation captures the spatial structure of particle clusters, as well as their temporal evolution \citep{Uhlmann_Chouippe_2017}.
 In the present study, we computed the three-dimensional Voronoi tessellation using an in-house code based on the C++ library \href{https://math.lbl.gov/voro++/}{Voro++} \citep{Lu_Lazar_Rycroft_2023}.